polyphony-chat/docs/SPECIFICATION.md

 - The session ID of the client.
 The session ID is a unique identifier for a session, which does not change when a client rotates their identity keys.
 - Optionally, an expiry date for the certificate.
 This expiry date must be less than or equal to the expiry date of the home servers' public identity key certificate.

-The resulting ID-Cert contains the following information, in addition to the information supplied through the CSR:
+The resulting ID-Cert holds the following information, in addition to the information supplied through the CSR:

 - Issuer information: The home servers' domain.
 - Serial number: A unique identifier for the certificate.
 - Signature algorithm: The algorithm used to sign the certificate.
-- Signature: The signature of the certificate, generated using the home servers' private identity key.
+- Signature: The signature of the certificate, generated by using the home servers' private identity key.
 - Expiry date: The expiry date of the certificate.

 !!! info